socpa124212/socpa124212/README.md

-### Hi there 👋
 ### Let me introduce my self

 Hi I am socap124212

 I want to be AI data sicentist usin python

-So I am working on using python, SQL, and other method that is needed I love to watch movie and listening music.
+I am working on using python, SQL, and other method that is needed

+I love to watch movie and listening music.

 <!--